-- 1. The National Survey and Families and Households (1988-2002), a longitudinal survey of a national representative adult sample of the United States followed for 15 years.
-The final sample is 4060. - 2.
-The 2013 General Social Survey for Canada.
+This year we will use a specific data set for assignments ---the 2015 General Social Survey for Canada.
 This is a long-term survey run every year by Statistics Canada on a representative sample of Canadians 15 and over.
 The sample size is 27,695.